chrispy31991/Sentient-Trader-RL/README.md

 Sentient-Trader-RL

 A hybrid RL-Grok trading backend for episode-based decision blending.
 This repo serves as the public backbone—clone it to experiment with the core API structure, mock RL logic, and Grok integration via a Next.js proxy.

 Important Disclaimer:
 This is a demo-ready skeleton for educational and starter purposes only.
 The full project includes proprietary components like real RL training (PPO agents via Gym environments), live market data hooks (e.g., yfinance/Polygon integrations), backtesting modules, and episode analytics dashboards.
 These are housed in private forks to protect ongoing development and integrations with two companion apps (a data feeder and portfolio visualizer).
 If you're cloning to build on this, focus on extending the hybrid logic—PRs welcome for public enhancements!
-For the complete "sentient" trader (with alpha-proven strategies and regenerative PPI ethics), reach out via DM or issues for collab discussions.
+For the complete "sentient" trader, reach out via DM or issues for collab discussions.

 Features

 POST /start: Initialize a new RL trading episode with agent configuration and initial balance.